 Our training follows the four-stage curriculum prescribed by the Infinity-MM training protocol, progressing from basic image-text associations to complex instruction-following with increasing task diversity and image resolution.

 \paragraph{Stage 1: Image-text association learning.} In the first stage, we freeze both the vision encoder and the language model, training only the vision-language projection layer to establish basic image-text associations.
 We use high-quality image-caption pairs from Infinity-MM to optimize a next-token prediction objective where the model learns to generate captions conditioned on visual tokens.
-This stage runs for 1 epoch with a learning rate of 1e-3, using AdamW optimizer with $\beta_1=0.9$, $\beta_2=0.95$, and a cosine learning rate schedule with warmup.
+This stage runs for 1 epoch with a learning rate of 1e-3, using the AdamW optimizer with $\beta_1=0.9$, $\beta_2=0.95$, and a cosine learning rate schedule with warmup.
 The effective batch size is set to 512 with gradient accumulation.

-\paragraph{Stage 2: General visual task training.} In the second stage, we unfreeze all parameters including both the vision encoder and language model, and train on general visual understanding tasks including object recognition, scene understanding, and basic visual question answering.
+\paragraph{Stage 2: General visual task training.} In the second stage, we unfreeze all parameters, including both the vision encoder and the language model, and train on general visual understanding tasks such as object recognition, scene understanding, and basic visual question answering.
 We train with a learning rate of 1e-5 for 1 epoch, using the same optimizer configuration.
-For the first 600 training steps, a batch size of 16 is adopted to mitigate gradient explosion.
-Then the effective batch size is set to 512 with gradient accumulation for the subsequent steps.
+For the first 600 training steps, a batch size of 16 is adopted to mitigate gradient explosion; the effective batch size is then set to 512 with gradient accumulation for the subsequent steps.

 \paragraph{Stage 3: Instruction-specific fine-tuning.} The third stage focuses on specialized instruction-following capabilities across the diverse task categories in Infinity-MM.
 We train on the full dataset comprising document understanding, chart reasoning, OCR-centric tasks, and multi-turn conversations.
 Following the Infinity-MM recipe, we employ task-specific mixture weighting that allocates 35\% to general VQA, 25\% to document understanding, 20\% to chart reasoning, 15\% to OCR tasks, and 5\% to multi-turn and specialized domains.
 The learning rate is 1e-5, and we train for 1 epoch with an effective batch size of 512.
 The training objective is standard autoregressive language modeling loss with next-token prediction.